interphased/ryankent.ca/src/lib/content/posts/utilizing-native-html-elements.md

 ## That's a wrap

 So there you have it!
-I hope you've learned a thing or two about using native HTML elements as the basis for all your components, and how the details/summary elements work and how to supercharge them with asyncronous content.
+I hope you've learned a thing or two about using native HTML elements as the basis for all your components, and how the details/summary elements work and how to supercharge them with asynchronous content.

 It amazes me that so many developers don't take advantage of these free features and try to reinvent them, and ultimately either fail or end up having to fix bugs and do support/maintenance on their components for a long time.